 Capturing the narrative and interplay of today’s family required a novel approach to research, as a complex web of interaction takes place between parent and child when making purchase decisions.
-FocusVision’s quant+qual research technology solutions were uniquely positioned to fuse the robust quantitative data with the rich insights from qualitative research.
-This approach provided familes with the right tools for expression and engaged them in a natural way by following them in their own environments.
+FocusVision’s quantitative research + qualitative research technology solutions were uniquely positioned to fuse the robust quantitative research data with rich insights from qualitative research.
+This approach provided families with the right tools for expression and engaged them in a natural way by following them in their own environments.

 Getting a full family view required a rigorous sample frame, provided by Lightspeed GMI.
 It consisted of core family groups from the Millennial and Gen X generations, with a mixture of general population, Hispanic and African American family groups.

 FocusVision’s Decipher survey software platform started off the project with a 10-minute survey.
 This enabled the fusion of sophisticated, responsive survey design with the ability to enable respondents to submit video open ends via a webcam or mobile video camera.
 The online survey served as a recruiting ground for the qualitative phase, in which the video testimonials helped find articulate, engaged participants and interesting insights for follow up.

 The screened individuals chosen to move on then participated in the second phase research, centered on a series of passion points or themes.
 This portion of the study was run through FocusVision’s digital qual platform, Revelation, where participants engaged in exercises such as recording video testimonials, letter writing, photo uploads, and metaphor picture choice to further bring consumer experiences to life.

 “When we set out to do this study, we wanted to provide entire families with the tools to tell us how they think, feel and act in the moment.
 With the FocusVision platform we were able to engage multiple family members in their own environment.”